ben-stafford/GCaMP_Analysis/README.md

 3) subtractNeuropil - when set to 1, this will subtract the neuropil signal from the fluorescence traces
 4) photoBleachSubtract - when set to 1, this will use the interleaved blank trials to fit the background fluorescnce decay with a polynomial and subtract from the fluorescence traces to try to linearize the dfof trace.

-The codes saves data structures for each experiment/file used from the Scanbox_Files directory in the following location:
+The code saves data structures in mat files for each experiment/file used from the Scanbox_Files directory in the following location:

 Experiment_Name/Recording_Day/Analysis

+They are named after the scanbox file that was used to generate them.
+A typical scanbox name is: day1_000_000.mat.
+The corresponding mat file in the Analysis directory would be named: day1_000_000_Data.mat